playcanvas/blog/_posts/2015-05-01-playhack-may-spaceships-and-win-a-google-cardboard.markdown

 #### Win a Google Cardboard

-We'll pick our favourite entry (make sure you have a published build for us to play) at the end of the month, and we'll send the winner a **[Google Cardboard](https://www.google.com/get/cardboard/) **which lets you browse VR scenes just using your phone.
+We'll pick our favorite entry (make sure you have a published build for us to play) at the end of the month, and we'll send the winner a **[Google Cardboard](https://www.google.com/get/cardboard/) **which lets you browse VR scenes just using your phone.
 It's the future!

 ### **[START PLAYHACKING](https://playcanvas.com/project/344381/overview/playhack-may-15)**